-As of September 30, 2019, the Company is defending approximately 4,485 product liability claims involving the Company's line of inferior vena cava filters (collectively, the "Filter Product Claims").
-The majority of those claims are currently pending in an MDL in the United States District Court for the District of Arizona, but those MDL claims are in the process of bring remanded to various federal jurisdictions.
+As of September 30, 2020, the Company is defending approximately 1,650 product liability claims involving the Company's line of inferior vena cava filters (collectively, the "Filter Product Claims").
+The majority of those claims were previously pending in an MDL in the United States District Court for the District of Arizona, but those MDL claims either have been, or are in the process of being, remanded to various federal jurisdictions.
 Filter Product Claims are also pending in various state court jurisdictions, including a coordinated proceeding in Arizona State Court.
 In addition, those claims include putative class actions filed in the United States and Canada.
 The Filter Product Claims generally seek damages for personal injury allegedly resulting from use of the products.
 The Company has limited information regarding the nature and quantity of certain of the Filter Product Claims.
 The Company continues to receive claims and lawsuits and may in future periods learn additional information regarding other unfiled or unknown claims, or other lawsuits, which could materially impact the Company's estimate of the number of claims or lawsuits against the Company.
-On May 31, 2019, the MDL Court ceased accepting direct filings or transfers into the Filter Product Claims MDL and, as noted above, remands for non-settled cases have begun and are expected to continue over the next three to six months.
-Federal and state court trials are scheduled throughout 2020.
-As of September 30, 2019, the Company entered into settlement agreements and/or settlement agreements in principle for approximately 4,200 cases.
+On May 31, 2019, the MDL Court ceased accepting direct filings or transfers into the Filter Product Claims MDL and, as noted above, remands for non-settled cases have begun and are expected to continue over the next three months.
+Federal and state court trials are scheduled throughout fiscal year 2021.
+As of September 30, 2020, the Company entered into settlement agreements in principle for approximately 8,120 cases.
 On March 30, 2018, a jury in the first MDL trial found the Company liable for negligent failure to warn and entered a verdict in favor of plaintiffs.
 The jury found the Company was not liable for (a) strict liability design defect; (b) strict liability failure to warn; and (c) negligent design.
-The Company has appealed that verdict.
+In August 2020, the Ninth Circuit affirmed that verdict on appeal.
 On June 1, 2018, a jury in the second MDL trial unanimously found in favor of the Company on all claims.
-The C
+On August 17, 2018, the Court entered summary judgment in favor of the Company on all claims in the third MDL trial.
+On October 5, 2018, a jury in the fourth MDL trial unanimously found in favor of the Company on all claims.
+The Company expects additional trials of Filter Product Claims may take place over the next 12 months.